learnk8s/learnk8s.io/_blog/scaling-spring-boot-microservices/index.md

 kubectl scale --replicas=1 deployment/worker
 ```

-Scaling up and down manually is great.
-If you know when the peak of traffic hits your service.
+Manually scaling up and down is great — if you know when the peak of traffic hits your service.

 If you don't, setting up an autoscaler allows the application to scale automatically without manual intervention.

-You just need to define the rules.
+You only need to define the rules.

 ## Exposing application metrics

-The autoscaler works by monitoring metrics and increasing or descreasing instances of your application.
+The autoscaler works by monitoring metrics and increasing or decreasing instances of your application.

 So you could expose the length of the queue as a metric and ask the autoscaler to watch that value.

 The more pending messages in the queue, the more instances of your application Kubernetes will create.

-To expose the number of messages in queue, the application exposes a `/metrics` endpoint.
+The application has a `/metrics` endpoint to expose the number of messages in the queue

 If you try to visit that page you'll notice the following content: